 (9) "Buyer in ordinary course of business means a person who that buys goods in good faith, and without knowledge that the sale to him is in violation of violates the ownership rights or security interest of a third party another person in the goods, and buys in the ordinary course from a person, other than a pawnbroker, in the business of selling goods of that kind but does not include a pawnbroker.
-All persons who sell minerals or person buys goods in the ordinary course if the sale to the person comports with the usual or customary practices in the kind of business in which the seller is engaged or with the seller's own usual or customary practices.
+All persons who sell minerals or the like (including oil and gas) at wellhead or minehead shall be deemed to be persons A person buys goods in the ordinary course if the sale to the person comports with the usual or customary practices in the kind of business in which the seller is engaged or with the seller's own usual or customary practices.
 A person that sells oil, gas, or other minerals at the wellhead or minehead is a person in the business of selling goods of that kind.
-"Buying-A buyer in ordinary course of business may be buy for cash, or by exchange of other property, or on secured or unsecured credit, and includes receiving may acquire goods or documents of title under a pre-existing contract for sale but does not include a transfer in bulk or as security for or in total or partial satisfaction of a money debt.
+"Buying A buyer in ordinary course of business may be buy for cash, or by exchange of other property, or on secured or unsecured credit, and includes receiving may acquire goods or documents of title under a pre-existing contract for sale but does not include a transfer in bulk or as security for or in total or partial satisfaction of a money debt.
 Only a buyer that takes possession of the goods or has a right to recover the goods from the seller under Article 2 may be a buyer in ordinary course of business.
 A person that acquires goods in a transfer in bulk or as security for or in total or partial satisfaction of a money debt is not a buyer in ordinary course of business.